 My painted plywood floor is one of the most beautiful, creative, fantastic projects I have ever done.
 And the most popular project I have shared here at Lovely Etc. so far.
-(If you missed the post about the floor process, you have got to go check it out immediately!)
+(If you missed my post about how I transformed my living room by painting my subfloor, you have got to go check it out immediately!)

 First, I should say that the floors have held up great and continue to be my very favorite thing in our house.
 I love, love, love them.
 When I walk into other rooms that still have their dreaded dingy carpet, I can’t stand how the carpet seems to just suck all of the light out of the room.
-These floors, on the other hand, continue to be just as beautiful and reflective as they were when I first painted them.
+These floors, on the other hand, continue to be just as beautiful and reflective as they were the day I finished painting them.

 The floors have also been quite durable.
 I have had almost no problems with the paint getting chipped or scratched.
 Some of my furniture has protective pads under it but not everything.
 The couch is sitting directly on the floor and has not made even the slightest scratch in the finish – even when we scooted it around to reach things underneath.